 OMBra goes beyond the basic heart rate.
 It also measures metrics such as distance, time, cadence, pace, impact, and breathing rhythm.
 This is the first ever sports bra to combine heart and breathing rhythms to deliver actionable insights for runners of all levels.
 Intensity level data is utilized for optimal progress and fat burning results, while helping reduce the risk of injury and fatigue.

 The bra is adjustable with straps, padding and cups.
-It also comes in four sizes and four colors designed to fit your needs.
+It comes in four sizes and four colors designed to fit your needs.

 If you are after a sports bra, you could also opt for the Sensoria Sports Bra (view on Amazon*).
 The garment allows you to snap any Bluetooth smart heart rate monitor onto the front of the bra, and the textile electrodes sewn into the bra detect your heart rate and feed it to the heart rate monitor.